finos/morphir/docs/snowpark/snowpark-backend.md

         |> List.filter (\e -> e.direction == North)
 ```

-In this case the backend assumes that the code stored in a `Directions` table has a column of type `VARCHAR` or `CHAR` with text with the name of field.
+In this case it is assumed that the code stored in the `Directions` table has a column of type `VARCHAR` or `CHAR` with text with the name of field.
 For example:

 |  ID |  DIRECTION |
 |-----|------------|